Real open books and real contact structures: Real open books in three dimensions

 Several more observations are in order:

 \begin{itemize} \item All open book decompositions with annuli pages can be made real (since the monodromy can only be a power of the Dehn twist along the belt circle and any power of the Dehn twist can be written as a product of two real structures).
-Thus, all lens spaces admitting an open book with annuli pages can be made real and hence admit a real Heegaard splitting of genus 1.
-For example, in the link of $A_n$ singularities (the lens spaces $L(p,p-1)$ so that the coefficients of the continued fractions of $-p/q$ are only $-2$'s) the \emph{horizontal} open book obtained from the plumbing (see e.g. \cite{ozb} for the construction) has annuli pages.
+Thus the corresponding real manifolds admit real Heegaard splittings of genus 1.
+These manifolds fall in two classes: the real lens spaces $L(p,p-1)$ (i.e. the real tight link of the $A_n$ singularities) and the real $L(p,1)$ (the supported contact structure being overtwisted).

 \item The lens spaces $L(p,q)$ where the coefficients of the continued fraction expansion of $-p/q$ are all $-2$ except one which is $-3$ have an open book decomposition with page thrice punctured sphere and with monodromy a product of certain powers of the Dehn twists around the boundary components.
 Since with respect to any real structure on the page the boundary components are invariant, these open books are always real for any choice of real structure.
 Hence, this type of lens spaces have a real genus-2 Heegaard splitting.